swisscom/dopi/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO until first release

+### General
+- [ ] Write unit tests
+- [ ] Check how the logger initialization is done right in the CLI and GEM context

+Command stuff:
+- [x] Commands as plugins
+- [ ] Load plugins from external paths
+- [ ] Custom command easier rewritable, facter code out into more methods
+- [ ] implement "dop check"
+- [ ] implement "node check"
+- [ ] implement "expect exit code"
+- [ ] SSH custom command
+- [ ] SSH puppet command

+Plan:
+- [ ] Create hiera example structure and test Hiera stuff

+Steps:
+- [ ] Implement "max in flight" and parallel execution

+CLI:
+- [ ] Config file
+- [ ] Rewrite with proper documentation if configuration is more or less clear